zama-ai/concrete/docs/application-tutorial/game_of_life.md

 ### Technical Explanations

-A blog is currently being under writening, and a link will be added it here when it's available.
+A blog is currently in the process of being written, and a link will be added here when it's available.
 In the meantime, some explanations are given in the code.